 What can I use in place of breadcrumbs?

-If you are looking for a gluten-free option, you can use almond flour or ground oats in place of breadcrumbs.
+If you are looking for a gluten-free option, use almond flour or ground oats instead of breadcrumbs.
 Both of these options will work just as well in this recipe.

 - 1 ¼ lb Fresh zucchini

 - 1 tsp Olive oil